Agenda

 The ophthalmic examination is important for all children suspected or diagnosed as having either NF1 or NF2.
 While the ophthalmic manifestations of NF1 and NF2 are significantly different, routine examinations with an ophthalmologist or neuro-ophthalmologist are recommended.
 This symposium will discuss the eye findings used to diagnose NF1 and NF2, along with the frequency of ophthalmic examinations and current treatment options for visually threatening manifestations of these conditions.

-time icon June 20, 2025 01:30 PM
+June 20, 2025 01:30 PM

-time icon June 20, 2025 01:30 PM
+June 20, 2025 01:30 PM

 From Rare to Remarkable: Join the Research Journey